Rhaegar121/Car-Rental-front-end/README.md

 </div>

-> The **Car Rental App** is a full-stack app we built using React as Front-end and Ruby on Rails as the Back-end API endpoint with custom authentication.
+> The **Car Rental App** is a full-stack app we built using React as Front-end and Ruby on Rails as the Back-end API with custom authentication.
 The users can see a list of cars to rent and add to their favorites.
 The users can also add a car to the list and delete a car from the list.

 ## 🛠 Built With <a name="built-with"></a>